aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to XLTM or Online App" h2="Export DOTX to XLTM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOTX to XLTM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Office Word template file that is used to create documents with a consistent look and feel.
+It is used to store text, images, and other elements that are used in the document.
+However, the DOTX file format is not compatible with other applications, such as Microsoft Excel.
+Therefore, it is necessary to convert DOTX to a more compatible format, such as HTML or XLTM.

+<h2>How Aspose.Total Helps for DOTX to XLTM Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful, and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export DOTX to HTML and then convert HTML to XLTM.
+Aspose.Words for C++ is a powerful Word document processing API that can be used to create, read, edit, and convert Word documents.
+It can be used to export DOTX to HTML with just a few lines of code.
+Aspose.Cells for C++ is an Excel document processing API that can be used to create, read, edit, and convert Excel documents.
+It can be used to convert HTML to XLTM with just a few lines of code.
+Both APIs come under the Aspose.Total for C++ package, which makes it easy to use both APIs together for DOTX to XLTM conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}